Contact us and FAQs

 What exactly is planned for the A382?

-The A382 and Jetty Marsh Link Major Road Network (MRN) project is funded by the Department for Transport (DfT) and Devon County Council (DCC) and has been in the planning stages for a number of years.
-Planning permission has been gained where necessary and land acquisition is underway.
+The A382 and Jetty Marsh Link improvement scheme is funded by the Department for Transport (DfT) and Devon County Council (DCC) and has been in the planning stages for a number of years.
+Planning permission has been gained and land acquisition is complete.

-The purpose of the project is to increase traffic capacity to the north of Newton Abbot and to open up commercial and residential development.
+The purpose of the project is to increase traffic capacity to the north of Newton Abbot to ease congestion, improve safety, and extend active travel routes, while also unlocking commercial and residential development.
 The project is comprised of two schemes:

 Why is the A382 project needed?

-Overall, the A382 and Jetty Marsh Link MRN project will improve journey times and journey time reliability between Drumbridges and Newton Abbot, improving the connectivity of Newton Abbot to the Strategic Road Network.
+Overall, the A382 and Jetty Marsh Link project will improve journey times and journey time reliability between Ice House Copse and Newton Abbot, improving the connectivity of Newton Abbot to the Strategic Road Network.
 This will benefit both businesses and commuters in and around Newton Abbot.

-The scheme will complete the segregated pedestrian/cycle route from Newton Abbot to the developments and the A38.
-It further promotes and provides a safer route for active travel users.
+The scheme will extend the segregated pedestrian/cycle route from Newton Abbot to the developments and the A38.
+It further promotes and provides a safer route for all road users, including active travel users.

 The route is approaching capacity and therefore delivers a reduced level of service; the section into Newton Abbot town centre is slow moving at peak times.

-Additionally, the A382 MRN scheme will help support the delivery of 2,500 homes in the adopted Local Plan period on the A382 Corridor and a potential additional 1,300 homes in the Local Plan Update.
-It will also provide better access to identified employment areas at Ilford Park and Forches Cross.
+Additionally, the A382 improvement scheme will help unlock the delivery of 2,500 homes in the adopted Local Plan period on the A382 Corridor and a potential additional 1,300 homes in the Local Plan Update.
+It will also provide better access to identified employment areas at Forches Cross.

 What does ‘carbon negative’ mean for Devon County Council and the A382 project?